WidgetsBurritos/rackspace-homepage/README.md

 ---
 ## Other Items of Importance

-### Stopping, Starting and Restarting the Containers

-If you
+#### Locations of Drupal Modules, Themes, Libraries, Files and settings.php

+Our Docker application has completely isolated the modules, themes, libraries, files and settings.php from the rest of the Drupal 7 code base, from the host machine's perspective.

+- Modules should be placed in the `./modules/` directory.
+- Themes should be placed in the `./themes/` directory.
+- Libraries should be placed in the `./libraries/` directory.
+- Files should be placed in the `./files` directory.
+- The default settings.php is located at `./settings.php`

-### Running Drush Commands
+#### Running Drush Commands

-At this point you should be able to run any drush command on your container by using the following command:
+You can run any drush command on your container by doing the following:

 `drush @rackdock.dev your-drush-command-here`